 Creatine won't make you fat, it will increase cell hydration levels and it will help you increase body weight.

 However, a lot of the weight gain is a result of the increased water retention (covered earlier) which can be minimised by avoiding the loading protocol and going straight into the maintenance protocol (1-5g a day).

 Also, the second reason for increased weight gain is due to increased training performance - leading to more muscle mass.

 Simply taking the maintenance dose of creatine without any training (training with the intention to put on muscle mass) is not going to drastically increase weight.

 For example, studies done in elderly found that creatine supplementation slowed muscle wasting, but it did not magically increase muscle mass.

 There are various studies showing that creatine supplementation is beneficial for the elderly.

 Creatine supplementation protects against muscle wastage in elderly men and woman.

-Creatine supplementation has been well documented to boost muscle levels in elderly (52,53), but it was the work of Moon et al, in the paper 'Creatine Supplementation in the Elderly: is Resistance Training Really Needed?' who found that creatine without resistance training slowed muscle wastage in elderly (54).
+Creatine supplementation has been well documented to boost muscle levels in elderly (52, 53), but it was the work of Moon et al, in the paper 'Creatine Supplementation in the Elderly: is Resistance Training Really Needed?' who found that creatine without resistance training slowed muscle wastage in the elderly (54).

-Also, creatine has been shown to boost cognitive performance in elderly.
+Also, creatine has been shown to boost cognitive performance in the elderly.